Club: AC Ajaccio | Opening: 1969 | Capacity: 10,660 seats

 Address: 193 Route du Vazzio, 20090 Ajaccio

-Tickets for Ajaccio games can be bought online, or at the club store at the 1 Rue de l’Assomption in the city centre of Ajaccio.
+Tickets for Ajaccio games can be bought online, at the club store at the 1 Rue de l’Assomption in the city centre of Ajaccio, or at one of the other sales points.

 On the day of the match tickets can be purchased on the gate from two hours before kick-off.
-Ajaccio only occasionally sells out a high-profile match.
+Ajaccio rarely sell out.

 Relevant Internet links